raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and serve as modifiers affecting the primary operation.

-A DSO response message may contain no TLVs, or it may contain one or more TLVs as appropriate to the information being communicated.
+A DSO response message may contain no TLVs, or it may contain one or more Response TLVs as appropriate to the information being communicated.
 In the context of DSO response messages the qualifiers "Primary" and "Additional" do not apply.